-- Obtain blood sample using a closed system - If blood glucose is less than 70 mg/dL, treat per Hypoglycemia protocol
+- Establish IV access, preferably on the unaffected side of the body - Obtain blood sample using a closed system - If blood glucose is less than 70 mg/dL, treat per Hypoglycemia protocol

 - Obtain medical consultation if the patient is hypotensive or if the clinician has questions regarding patient management or destination. - Do not treat hypertension in the field.